-The back panel provides external access to PS/2 style keyboard and mouse connectors, one serial port, one parallel port, one S-Video, one VGA, one LAN/modem, dual USB ports, and audio Line-out, Line-in, Mic-in ports which are integrated on the mainboard.
+The back panel provides external access to PS/2 style keyboard and mouse connectors, two serial ports, one parallel port, dual USB ports, one RJ 45 LAN port, one VGA port and audio Line-out, Line-in, Mic-in, game/midi ports which are integrated on the mainboard.
 The figures below show the location of the back panel I/O connectors.